anmolsharmaa/k8s-custom-autoscaler/README.md

 * Recently, I've come across a K8S resource pattern called (Jobs)[https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/].
 Thinking of refactoring the entire implementation with:
   - A Deployment that dispenses a Job.
-  - A Job that performs model analysis on image batches assigned in a reliable way with retries(backoffLimit).
+  - A Job that performs model analysis on image batches assigned in a reliable way (retry `backoffLimit` - when fail).

 ## What is the key take away?